geoffreycastillo/ios-js/README.md

 });
 ```

-For the original, Pictorial IOS:
+For the original IOS scale:

 ```
 # html